Best DVD Player Software of 2019 - Programs for Windows PCs

 Supported Media Types: Make Sure You Can Watch Your Favorite Videos

-While most people use DVD player software to play DVDs, many users enjoy having the option to also play their favorite digital video files.
+While most people use DVD player software to play DVDs, many also enjoy playing their favorite digital video files.
 Some player software allows you to play DVD-R/RW discs.
-Only a few are able to play Blu-ray discs, so if your movie collection is predominantly Blu-ray, you may want to consider Blu-ray player software, which typically has more all-encompassing options.
+Only a few play Blu-ray discs, so if your movie collection is predominantly Blu-ray, you may want to consider Blu-ray player software, which typically has more all-encompassing options.

 In the age of ultra-high-definition Blu-ray discs, streaming services and digital downloads, you could be forgiven for thinking DVD is dead.
 However, this is far from true.
 Unlike other formats like VHS and Laserdisc, DVD has been able to hold on to some relevance.
 There are still millions upon millions of DVDs in people’s media collections.
 Unfortunately, the DVD player you bought in 2000 probably doesn’t work anymore, even if the discs you bought back then do.
 And watching DVDs on a computer just doesn’t provide the same experience as a TV.

 While it makes the most sense to buy a Blu-ray player to watch your old DVDs, it’s not always the best option – especially if you have an old standard definition television.
 We’ve tested, rated and ranked the best DVD players on the market today.
 At the end of our analysis, Panasonic DVD-S700 was our top overall choice.
 This is due to its simple physical layout and quick disc load times as well as some extra features.
 This player keeps track of where you paused or stopped watching on the last six DVDs it played.
 So, if you’re switching between movies, you can pick up right where you left off even if you’ve watched other things since then.